 • Add the olive oil to a very large skillet or Dutch oven over medium heat.

-• Once heated, add in the sausage and use a wooden spoon to break it up into chunks
+• Once heated, add the sausage and use a wooden spoon to break it up into chunks.
+Brown the sausage and drain any fat that remains in the pan.

 • Add in the onion, garlic, and Italian seasoning, sautéing until the onions are soft.

-½ onion, 3 cloves garlic, 1 teaspoon Italian seasoning
+½ onion, 3 cloves garlic, 1 tsp Italian seasoning

 • Pour the marinara sauce and broth over the meat and stir until combined.